24x7-logo

 Obesity & Metabolic Disorders

-• Obesity is closely linked to digestive and metabolic conditions such as fatty liver disease, reflux, diabetes, and heart disease.
-When lifestyle changes alone are not effective, endoscopic weight-loss procedures offer minimally invasive options.
+• Obesity is linked to digestive and metabolic conditions like fatty liver, reflux, and diabetes, and endoscopic weight-loss procedures offer minimally invasive treatment

-• These procedures help reduce appetite, improve metabolism, and support long-term weight control without surgery.
-Benefits include improved liver health, better blood sugar control, and reduced acid reflux.
+• These procedures reduce appetite, improve metabolism, and support long-term weight control, combined with personalized nutrition and lifestyle guidance

 Learn More